HackYourFuture-CPH/teacher-curriculum/learning-paths/teaching-the-class.md

 ### Lesson Specs

+- What are your practical constraints? (ie. time constraints, classroom materials like projectors or a whiteboard, your personal knowledge of the material, ...)
 - What can you expect students to know before the lesson starts?
 This will be based on what they saw in previous modules.
-- What do you expect students to learn _during class time_? (ie. what would you put on a quiz to hand out at 16h after class)
+- What learning objectives will you set for _during class time_? (ie. what would you put on a quiz to hand out at 16h after class)
 - What is a student's next step after class ends to get started with the week's assignments?
-- What are your practical constraints? (ie. time constraints, classroom materials like projectors or a whiteboard, your personal knowledge of the material, ...)

 ### Prep Notes